Yainer Diaz Player Props: Astros vs. Mariners

 Yainer Diaz At The Plate

-- He has scored at least one run 20 times this year (40.8%), including one multi-run game.
+- He has scored at least once 20 times this year (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.